fw1121/pannenkoek/README.md

                         formatting the data for LEfSe analysis, this will be the column used as a class.
 When choosing particular comparisons with "-compare" this classID columns is where it looks for the variables.
-Choos wisely.
+Choose wisely.
-  -sc -subclass SUBCLASSID
+  -sc SUBCLASSID, -subclass SUBCLASSID
                         This will be used in similar way to the classID, but is typically reserved for another level of comparisons.
 See the use of subclasses with LEfSe